pguptak/CIRG-AI-pipeline-NDs/README.md

 - **Mobile App (React Native Android)**: Capture or upload photos, send requests to APIs, and get results instantly.
 Pre-built APKs available.
 - **Cloud-native Deployment**: All services are containerized and deployed on Google Cloud Run.
 - **Modeling**: Vision Transformer models analyze **eyes, nose, and lips** independently.
 Final inference uses fuzzy-logic aggregation.

 ---
+## Model Overview and Details
+-This is to be added

+---